Mobile Web Site Information

 can serve as justification for getting businesses on board.
 According to

-the four-part series, "Mobile Web Design," there are three times as many
+the four-part series, "Mobile Web Design," there are three times as

 mobile phones as PCs in the world and almost all of today's phones are